EduMetricsEducation Opens Lives

 App & Software Development Studio

-Start a software development studio building mobile apps, websites, and SaaS products for businesses.
-India's IT services market is the largest in the world, and small businesses increasingly need custom software solutions.
-With remote work, you can serve global clients from anywhere in India.
+Start a software development studio building mobile apps, websites, e-commerce platforms, and SaaS products for businesses.
+India's IT services market is the largest in the world, and small businesses increasingly need custom software solutions for digital transformation.
+With remote work normalised, you can serve global clients from anywhere in India and earn in dollars or pounds at significantly higher rates than domestic projects.
+The business suits experienced developers, designers, and product managers who can build initial client relationships through Upwork, Toptal, LinkedIn, or referrals.
+Niching down (Shopify development, Webflow design, AI integrations, fintech apps) helps you stand out and command higher rates than generalist agencies competing primarily on price.

 Investment: ₹1,00,000 – ₹5,00,000₹1,00,000 – ₹10,00,000/month